The Thomas Howell's Education Fund for North Wales

 Overview

-THE THOMAS HOWELL'S EDUCATION FUND FOR NORTH WALES is an educational grant-making charity with an annual expenditure of approximately £342,000.
+THE THOMAS HOWELL'S EDUCATION FUND FOR NORTH WALES is an educational grant-making charity with an annual expenditure of approximately £397,000.
 The fund focuses exclusively on supporting educational opportunities for children and young people under 25 across North Wales.
 With a mission to “increase student inclusiveness across primary, secondary, further and higher education,” the fund particularly targets areas of high deprivation.
-The charity operates as a single-trustee organization administered through The Drapers' Company, one of the Great Twelve Livery Companies of the City of London.
+The charity operates as a single-trustee organisation administered through The Drapers' Company, one of the Great Twelve Livery Companies of the City of London.
+Grants are normally made to institutions and organisations, not to individuals.

 Funding Priorities